Stephanie Marie Rocks Booty-Less Lingerie In Steamy New Instagram Update

 In the stunning shots, Stephanie opted for a red, animal-print lingerie piece.
 The garment boasted thin straps that clung to her muscled shoulders and showcased her toned arms.
 It also featured a low-cut neckline that showcased her cleavage.
 The front fit tightly over her petite waist as well.

 However, the back was a different story.
 The ensemble included multiple straps that wrapped around her gym-honed back and around her midsection.
-One even fell underneath of her booty.
-The outfit was completely backless and exposed her bare backside as she rocked revealing g-string panties.
+One even fell underneath her booty.
+The outfit was completely backless and exposed her bare backside as she rocked revealing G-string panties.

 In the first photo, Stephanie leaned against a white wall.
 She stretched her arms above her head and arched her back while bending one knee and pushing her booty outward.
-In the final two pics, she posed with her back towards the camera in order to give fans an eyeful of her pert posterior.
+In the final two pics, she posed with her back toward the camera in order to give fans an eyeful of her pert posterior.

 In the background of the shots, a colorful canvas could be seen hanging on the wall.
 In the caption, Stephanie claimed that Instagram had deleted the photos the first time she posted them.